Princess Margaret Cancer Centre is one of the Top 5 Cancer Research Centres in the World

-In comparison to the top cancer research centres identified in the 2015-16 U.S. News & World Report’s “Best Hospitals” Study, The Princess Margaret’s research program ranks (from 2012 to 2014) second in the percentage of papers published in high-impact oncology journals and third in the percentage of highly cited papers (to be ‘highly cited’, a paper must have a citation count that places it in the top 10 percent of papers published in the same field and year).
+In comparison to the top cancer research centres from around the world, The Princess Margaret’s research program ranks (from 2013 to 2015) fourth in the percentage of papers published in high-impact oncology journals and fourth in the percentage of highly cited papers (to be ‘highly cited’, a paper must have a citation count that places it in the top 10 percent of papers published in the same field and year).

 % Published in High-Impact Oncology Journals